jnlltd/festivals/README.md

 To disable this feature, remove the [artist video service](https://github.com/domurtag/festivals/blob/master/grails-app/services/ie/festivals/ArtistVideoService.groovy) and all references to it.

-#### lastFM API Key
+#### Last.fm API Key

-To retrieve artist data and images from the [last.fm API](http://www.last.fm/api) you will need to add the following:
+To retrieve artist data and images from the [Last.fm API](http://www.last.fm/api) you will need to add the following:

 ````
 festival.lastFM.apiKey=changeme